Our Story

 Employ to Empower takes a compassion-focused, holistic approach to empowering residents in Vancouver’s Downtown Eastside through business skill building, mentorship, and advocacy.

-Stage 1: Business Skill Building
+Stage 1: Business Skills Training

 Stage 2: Mentorship

-Step 3: Advocacy
+Step 3: Community Partnerships

 Meet The Team